The mass distribution in the outskirts of clusters of galaxies as a probe of the theory of gravity: Introduction

+Here, we focus on a radius that is different from both $R_{\rm spl}$ and the radius of the minimum of the radial velocity profile.
+We consider the radial location, $\varsigma$, of the minimum of the radial differential mass profile of galaxy clusters, $M^\prime(r)$.
+We investigate whether $\varsigma$ can distinguish between standard gravity and $f(R)$ gravity based on galaxy cluster halos in wide redshift and mass ranges.
+The radius $\varsigma$ complements $R_{\rm spl}$ as a probe of the external region of clusters of galaxies: $\varsigma$ reduces the large errors in $R_{\rm spl}$ that originate from the logarithmic slope of the density profile, and it can thus in principle be located in individual systems.
+We prove that although $ \varsigma$ and $R_{\rm spl}$ are not equivalent, they share similar trends with redshift, mass, and MAR.

-The paper is organised as follows.
-In Sect. \ref{pres} we present the simulations (Sect. \ref{sim}) and the catalogues of real clusters (Sect. \ref{real}).
-In Sect. \ref{numRes} we present our theoretical results: in Sect. \ref{numRes1} we present or simulated samples, in Sect. \ref{numRes2} we link the splashback radius with our proxy $\varsigma$, and in Sect. \ref{numRes3} we study the ability of $\varsigma$ to discriminate between two different models of gravity.
-In Sect. \ref{realcls} we briefly present the caustic technique (Sect. \ref{ctReal}) and we report our measures of $\varsigma$ in the CIRS, HeCS, and HectoMAP clusters and the comparison with the theoretical expectations (Sect. \ref{results}).
-We discuss our results in Sect. \ref{discussion} and we conclude in Sect. \ref{conclusion}.
+The paper is organized as follows.
+In Sect. \ref{pres} we present the simulations (Sect. \ref{sim}) and the samples of simulated halos (Sect. \ref{numRes1}).
+In Sect. \ref{numRes} we present our theoretical results: in Sect. \ref{numRes2} we compare $\varsigma$ with $R_{\rm spl}$, and in Sect. \ref{numRes3} we study whether $\varsigma$ can distinguish between two different gravity models.
+We discuss our results in Sect. \ref{discussion} and conclude in Sect. \ref{conclusion}.